Eero Epner

-Eero Epner (born on 31 October 1978) is an Estonian art historian and playwright.
+Eero Epner (born 31 October 1978) is an Estonian art historian and playwright.

-In 2002, he graduated from University of Tartu in history speciality.
+In 2002, he graduated from the University of Tartu with a degree in history specialty.

 From 2005 to 2018, he worked as a dramatist at NO99 Theatre.

 He has also done screenwriter work, for example, he is a screenwriter (with Tarmo Jüristo) for the television series Pank.

 In 2021, he was awarded with Order of the White Star, IV class.